nodejs/node/doc/api/esm.md

 Conditions continue to be matched in order as with flat conditions.
 If a nested conditional does not have any mapping it will continue checking the remaining conditions of the parent condition.
-In this way nested conditions behave fully analogously to nested `if` statements in JS.
+In this way nested conditions behave analogously to nested JavaScript `if` statements.

 ### Dual CommonJS/ES Module Packages